pypi/warehouse/docs/api-reference/json.rst

 JSON API
 ========

-PyPI offers two JSON endpoints.
+PyPI offers JSON endpoints for accessing metadata from packages and the service itself.

 Project
 -------